 Directed by Ilan Cohen, who previously wowed us with a super-psychedelic world of bad sushi for Rone's "Acid Reflux," the video features the titular Voodoo making a break for it and forging his own fate down the storied streets of Kreuzberg and Tempelhof in pursuit of a four-legged former friend.

-Inspired by the narrative nature of the track itself, Cohen sought to "base a story with precise and honest stakes," and thus settled on a canine POV to give it "humour and emotion, providing a balance that is both heartbreaking (at the dog’s scale) and original (at our scale)."
-Continues Cohen, "My idea was to aim for a kind of embarrassed laugh: we wonder whether this story should be taken literally, before reaching a gap between substance and form even more pronounced, which clearly indicates the wink without never abandoning a sort of honesty in the look from a dog’s perspective."
+Inspired by the narrative nature of the track itself, Cohen sought to "base a story with precise and honest stakes," and thus settled on a canine POV to give it "humor and emotion, providing a balance that is both heartbreaking (at the dog’s scale) and original (at our scale)."
+Continues Cohen, “My idea was to aim for a kind of embarrassed laugh: we wonder whether this story should be taken literally, before reaching an even more pronounced gap between substance and form, a clear nod to the humans watching this dog story, while never abandoning a form of honesty in this dog’s perspective.”

 Basically, save for the tactless dude in the headdress (our guess is that it's lost in translation), it's a perfect music video that will hit you in all the right places and make you bring an extra dog treat home for Fido.
 He really loves you and is glad you're single again, too.

 Click here to visit Ilan Cohen on Vimeo.